RicardoChaseCo/Small_Community_Marketplace/README.md

 * Docker Images for our SMTP server and redis setup
 * pytest for automated and continuous testing on our database implementations
 * pytest fixtures and Model Bakery for reusable test scripts
-* Locust for performance testing
+* Locust and django-silk for performance testing

 <br>